Premier Law Firm for Defense of NYC Department of Consumer Affairs Matters

 We are a NYC Department of Consumer Affairs investigation and defense law firm that possesses extraordinary perspective gained from many years of defending DCA investigations on behalf of a diverse base of clients.
 The firm's concentrated experience with DCA consumer protection matters distinguishes us from other firms and leads to superior results for those that we represent.

 In the high-stakes area of government regulation, there is no substitute for experience.
-Our cumulative knowledge of the NYC Department of Consumer Affairs’ inner workings is invaluable to our clients.
+Our cumulative knowledge of the NYC Department of Consumer and Worker Protection (f/k/a Department of Consumer Affairs) inner workings is invaluable to our clients.

 We also regularly counsel clients on the design and implementation of comprehensive compliance strategies and preventative controls.

-The NYC DCA enforces, without limitation, the New York City Administrative Code and the Rules of the City of New York.
+The NYC Department of Consumer and Worket Protection enforces, without limitation, the New York City Administrative Code and the Rules of the City of New York.
 If you or your business are the subject of a NYC Department of Consumer Affairs investigation or enforcement matter, you need a consumer protection defense attorney that possesses familiarity with the laws that govern businesses in New York City and years of practical experience successfully resolving agency inquiries and related consumer complaints.

 OATH Hearings